-It is a consciousness with us since birth but needing to be retrieved–a subliminal awareness.
-It is invisible but it engages and emerges within each of us and all of us.
-It is our capacity to be, to act, out of a space that invites us to see anew, invites us to observe and interpret with new eyes, with new ears and to see what is my/our egoic selves and what is my/our God-selves that are trying to emerge.
+We understand it as a power within us – the divine indwelling to which we all have access.
+It is that divine consciousness which is with us always but needing to be retrieved in a conscious way.
+It is our capacity to be, to act, out of a space that invites us to see anew.
+It invites us to observe and interpret with new eyes, with new ears, to take that long loving look at the real so as to see where the Godself is trying to emerge.

-Contemplative Power is communal.
-Although we each exercise our own contemplative power we want to grow in our capacity to exercise it together.
+It is also communal.
 We liken it to a jazz ensemble where each player needs to be open to the others; attentive to what is being sung and played; willing to shape the next response attuned to what went before and moving it forward.